Training and Practical Assessments

 If the practical assessments have not been completed before the Examination fee is due to be paid, Trainers/Assessors/Examination Secretaries must remind candidates that a failure to complete the Practical Assessments prior to the Examination will prevent them from sitting the paper, and the Examination fee will be lost.

 Clubs and independent training providers must follow the RSGB guidance on child protection (5-page/160KB PDF).
-In essence, the training provider must carry out a risk assessment and if the activity falls within certain criteria the Trainers/Assessors must be subject to Disclosure and Barring Service (DBS) checks (formally CRB checks).
+In essence, the training provider must carry out a risk assessment and if the activity falls within certain criteria the Trainers/Assessors must be subject to Disclosure and Barring Service (DBS) checks or their equivalent in Scotland and Ireland (formally CRB checks).
 The RSGB will pay for any member to be assessed where the need is identified.